Homeland Security choice suggests priority shift

 "He's been there in the Situation Room, at the table in moments of decision," Obama said as he announced the nomination from the Rose Garden on a crisp and sunny fall afternoon.

-The Homeland Security Department was created in response to the Sept.
-11, 2001, terrorist attacks, which Johnson noted fell on his birthday.
+he Homeland Security Department was created in response to the Sept.
+11, 2001, terrorist attacks, which Johnson said occurred on his birthday.
 He noted that he was in Manhattan on that fateful day when the World Trade Center was struck, and he said he was motivated to do something to help the country in response.
 But he left government service in 2012 and said he was settling back into private life and work at a law firm.

 "I was not looking for this opportunity," Johnson said.
 "But when I received the call, I could not refuse it."